 Register Your Domain & Build Your Website

 A website has domain and hosting.
-Registering domain costs around R120.00 per year.
+Registering domain at the time of this post costs around R120.00 per year.
 Monthly hosting costs currently start from about R35.00 per month.
 Afrihost offers hosting and allows you to do domain search to see if your domain is available by doing a search.
 After registering your domain, you will need to get a your business website professionally designed.

 SEO (Search Engine Optimization) For Your Business Website